 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Can I Get a Virus By Looking at an Email?
+Can I Get Malware From Opening an Email?

 Opening a Virus?